Primarily breathing through your nose allows you to keep your health and quality of life. The answers on why are right under your nose:

 - Nasal breathing increases nitric oxide production in the sinuses which keeps blood pressure levels healthy.
 Nitric oxide is also antifungal, antiviral, antiparasitic, and antibacterial.
 It helps the immune system to fight infections.

 - Nasal breathing improves sleep along with better memory, focus and concentration.
 Some people even go so far as to tape their mouths shut when they sleep!

 - Nasal breathing for intake improves athletic performance and recovery.
 Yes, this is contrary to popular practice and requires training to get used to it.
 Sprinters and runners should watch this video which demonstrates good posture plus 2-4 nasal inhales followed by 2-4 mouth exhales depending on desired speed.
 A Navy Seal has gathered 7 good exercise breath training videos for athletes.
-Elite athletes and trainers may want to take the Art of Breath online course for $225.
+Elite athletes use these additional breathing techniques and these to lower stress pre-performance and recover faster post-performance.

 - Your nose helps you find a suitable mate.
 Humans make use of body odor subconsciously to identify whether a potential mate will pass on favorable traits to their offspring.
 Body odor provides significant cues about the genetic quality, health and reproductive success of a potential mate.
 Loss of smell correlates with decreased sexual drive.

 - Your nose allows you to avoid being a mouth breather.
 Mouth breathing causes a range of health issues for children and adults including crooked teeth, facial deformities, poor growth, bad breath and gum disease.
 It is also linked with hyperactive attention-deficit disorder.
 It can also worsen symptoms of other illnesses.
 “Mouth breather” is also a slang derogatory term which means being an idiot.
 Even babies are obligate nose breathers – smarter than adults!